-Maybe a perked-up avocado toast with roasted bits of cauliflower and jalapeno?
-Or even better, sinfully delicious dark chocolate peanut butter cups in a small batch of peanut butter cookies!
+Maybe a batch of Toaster Oven Baked Potato Wedges or a perked-up avocado toast with roasted bits of cauliflower and jalapeno?
+Even better, sinfully delicious dark chocolate peanut butter cups in a small batch of peanut butter cookies!

 This whole grain cookie recipe is simple, made in just one bowl with creamy natural peanut butter (the kind where the peanut butter and oil separate).